-Being bold, as his nomenclature suggests, Philip declared that all Gamay grapes should be obliterated.
+Being bold, as his name so obviously states, Philip declared that all Gamay grapes should be obliterated.
 From that point on, Burgundy began to focus on creating red wines almost solely from Pinot Noir grapes.
 This was slightly problematic because Burgundy was in competition with Paris to see who had the best wine.
-A big part of declaring your wine as TCBW (The Country’s Best Wine) is having to produce enough wine for everyone to drink it.
-High production was challenging for Burgundy after the Gamay ban, because Pinot Noir is a much more complicated grape.
-Growing a good batch of Pinot Noir required a lot more effort than a batch of Gamay, which was able to flourish relatively easy in the region.
+A big part of declaring your wine as TCBW (The Country’s Best Wine) is having to produce enough wine for everyone to drink.
+High production was challenging for Burgundy after the Gamay ban because Pinot Noir is a much more complicated grape.
+Growing a good batch of Pinot Noir required a lot more effort than a batch of Gamay, which was able to flourish in the region.

 Nonetheless, Philip the Bold’s exile of Gamay remained strong.
 Even today, some of the regions that banned Gamay in the 14th century still don’t grow it.
-In Côtes de Beaune, Burgundy, the village of Gamay was even named after the grape.
-Today, the village name is misleading because a wine from this region cannot actually have any Gamay in it.
-Interestingly enough, Chardonnay and Pinot Noir are the top grown grapes of the region.
+There’s even a village in Burgundy named Gamay (after the grape), which is a little misleading because the wine is still restricted in the region today.
+Interestingly enough, Chardonnay and Pinot Noir are the top grown grapes in that region.

 By the 17th century, winemakers in Beaujolais started to realize that their region, abundant with hills and a cooler climate, was ideal for growing Gamay.
 When grown in Beaujolais, the Gamay grape starting producing light-bodied red wines that had delicious red-fruit flavors.
 Primarily, these wines had notes of raspberry, cranberry, sour cherry and red currant.
 The terroir of Beaujolais also allowed for many underlying flavors to develop in wines made from Gamay grapes.
-Oftentimes wines made with Gamay have organic undertones of green peppercorn, mushroom, thyme and yeast.
+Oftentimes, wines made with Gamay have organic undertones of green peppercorn, mushroom, thyme and yeast as well.